-You want to look at three important metrics to see if your website is properly optimized.
+You want to look at three important metrics to see if your website is appropriately optimized.
 These are bounce rate, click-through rate, and time on site.
 You can view this information through Google Analytics.
-This data and other information offered by the tool can give you significant insights into how people interact with your website.
+The tool's data and other information can give you significant insights into how people interact with your website.

-It's simple to further optimize your site by analyzing the user experience (UX) for mobile users.
+It's simple to further optimize your site by analyzing mobile users' user experience (UX).
 Then, check for page loading times and issues with links.
 Finally, ensure that your content is regularly refreshed.

 You should keep information such as contact numbers, images, and staff profiles up to date.
-This work keeps your website fresh and ensures it will be regularly indexed by search engines.
-If you decide to focus on new keyword groups, your content should be updated to include those.
+This work keeps your website fresh and ensures search engines regularly index it.
+If you focus on new keyword groups, you should update your content to include those.
 You may also choose to write new content to optimize for those keywords.

-If your PPC campaigns for immigration lawyers are driving people to your website but failing to convert clients, then it's safe to say the issue may be with your website.
+Suppose your PPC campaigns for immigration lawyers drive people to your website but fail to convert clients.
+In that case, it's safe to say the issue may be with your website.

 You must regularly audit your immigration attorney PPC campaigns.
 This analysis helps to ensure that the audience you want is seeing your ads, that people are clicking over to your web pages, and that you are within your budget constraints.

-The information you receive from Google Analytics will tell you whether your campaigns are successful or not.
-You may even learn that you should drop certain campaigns while others can be optimized.
+The information you receive from Google Analytics will tell you whether your campaigns are successful.
+You may even learn that you should drop specific campaigns while others can be optimized.
 These five key metrics will give you the insight you need:

-Google assigns a quality score that measures how relevant your keywords are, as compared to the searches that people are conducting.
+Google assigns a quality score that measures how relevant your keywords are compared to the searches people are conducting.
 This metric aims to create a better experience for Google users.